GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Experiments

-Please note that the conventional sample comparison-based performance metrics are inadequate for this task since they require preferably a larger sample population to represent the distribution to compare.
-Unfortunately, the number of samples for a given condition tends to be very limited when the conditions get plenty.
-For instance, the dataset used in this study has three conditions: users, months and weekdays.
+Note that log-likelihood-based performance assessment is considerably more appropriate for the assessment of high-dimensional distributions than conventional sample comparison-based performance metrics, which require a large sample population to accurately represent the distributions being compared.
+In this case, the size of the original dataset quickly becomes limiting.
+For instance, the dataset used in this study has three conditions: users, months, and weekdays.
 This means there are at most five instances of a given condition triplet in a year-long dataset, and they are far from effectively representing a conditional distribution.
-This problem gets even more severe when continuous conditions are employed.
+This problem gets even more severe when continuous conditions are involved.